avbc/AVBCEvent/README.md

 AVBCEvent.on( event, callback, dequeueAfter );
 ```
 Registers a callback to be executed for a given event.
 When dequeueAfter is true, the callback will be executed
-only the first time this even is triggered (otherwise, it is called everytime)
+only the first time this event is triggered (otherwise, it is called everytime)

 ```js
 AVBCEvent.trigger( event, arg1,... );